moleculerjs/moleculer/ROADMAP.md

 ------------------------------

 ## v1.0.x
-It will be the first stable release.
+It will be the first stable production-ready release.
 Afterwards the version numbers should follow semver versioning.

 - [ ] more [offical examples](https://github.com/ice-services/moleculer-examples)